MayJuun/fhir/README.md

 This is the first time I've ever created a package, feedback and pull requests are welcome.
 I've also been started to implement type checking using [Freezed](https://pub.dev/packages/freezed).
 But if you run into any issues with this, either incorrect validation, or frustrating to work with returned failures, please let me know.

-## Things I'm working on

-Currently working on refactoring and abstracting some classes with the help of [Dr. John Manning](https://github.com/FireJuun).

-Nevermind about the previous thing about [Aidbox](https://www.health-samurai.io/aidbox), my favorite FHIR server.
-They have changed some of the endpoints for their server as they feel it works better, however, if you append fhir before the rest, then it returns the normal FHIR json (i.e. GET /fhir/Patient)

 ## Code Generation

 I think it's the new compiling.
 It's actually great though, [json_serializable](https://pub.dev/packages/json_serializable) and [freezed](https://pub.dev/packages/freezed) are used extensively throughout.
 Note that sometimes freezed will give a stack overflow error if you try to do all code generation for the entire package at the same time.
 Also note that for fields that can take any resource, they have to be manually assigned.
 Currently this is done by passing the json object to resourceList.
 The fromJson code has to be changed in the 'g.dart' file.